By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Connecticut 6.99% $13.61M (matches federal) Taxed as ordinary income (up to 6.99%)

-For high earners, the combined state income tax savings often exceed $100K per $1M of income relocated.
-For estates above the state threshold, the state estate tax savings frequently dwarf the income tax piece — a $20M estate avoiding New York’s progressive estate tax (up to 16%) preserves several million dollars for heirs.
+For high earners, the state income tax savings scale directly with income, because Florida imposes no state income tax on income a high-rate state would otherwise tax.
+For estates above the state threshold, the state estate tax savings frequently dwarf the income tax piece — a large estate that would otherwise face New York’s progressive estate tax (up to 16%) avoids that state-level exposure entirely, because Florida levies no estate tax.

 Frequently Asked Questions